 Prepare and perform from memory a 1-2 minute song that best shows your vocal ability and range.
 The song may be classical, musical theatre, pop, a patriotic song, or hymn.
 The audition song MUST be memorized and MUST be accompanied.
 You may not sing a cappella.
 Accompaniment tracks must be on a phone, CD or mp3 player.
 A Bluetooth speaker will be provided in the audition, or you may choose to bring your own device.
 Do not depend on Wi-Fi connectivity.
 Accompaniment tracks must not have lead vocals.

 Informational meetings and auditions for Fall 2021 enrollment will be held virtually beginning in October of 2020.
-The schedule for informational meetings and auditions will be posted here by October 1.
+8th graders in Cobb County School District middle schools should contact their middle school counselor to register for CCCEPA Informational Zoom Meetings.
+As dates are scheduled, they will be posted here.